BonsaiDen/JavaScript-Garden/doc/en/function/scopes.md

 > **not** as an object literal.
 This, in conjunction with
 > [automatic insertion of semicolons](#core.semicolon), can lead to subtle errors.

-There are also no distinct namespaces in JavaScript, that means that everything gets defined in one *globally shared* namespace.
+There are also no distinct namespaces in JavaScript, which means that everything gets defined in one *globally shared* namespace.

 Each time a variable is referenced, JavaScript will traverse upwards through all